From Typing Pools to AI Partners Why History Shows Us Job Creation, Not Destruction

 Your Adaptation Playbook: Start Simple

-If you're thinking "This sounds great, but I'm not technical," I have good news: you don't need to be.
+If you're thinking "This sounds great, but I'm not technical," there's good news: you don't need to be.
 Remember, most people who thrived in the PC revolution weren't computer scientists.
 They were regular workers who learned to use new tools.

 The key is to start with the repetitive tasks in your current role.
 Ask yourself: